 Why Manual Reminders Are Hurting Your Practice

 The "human touch" is often cited as a reason for sticking to manual reminder calls.
-However, in a busy UK practice, this approach is fraught with inefficiencies and significant opportunity costs.
+However, in a busy US practice, this approach is fraught with inefficiencies and significant opportunity costs.
 When front desk staff are tethered to the phone dialling patients to confirm appointments, they are diverted from revenue-generating activities and patient care.
 The process is slow, labour-intensive, and prone to human error.
 Staff may forget to call, run out of time, or reach voicemail boxes that are full, leaving the patient uninformed and the slot at risk.

 Furthermore, manual calling does not scale.
 As your practice grows and the appointment volume increases, the administrative burden of making calls becomes unsustainable.
 There is also the issue of "phone tag," where multiple attempts are required to reach a single patient.
 This inefficiency creates a bottleneck in your practice operations.